Itopride: Medical uses

 Itopride was shown to significantly improve symptoms in patients with functional dyspepsia and motility disorders in placebo-controlled trials.

 These studies concluded that the reduction in the severity of symptoms of functional dyspepsia after 8 weeks of treatment with itopride indicated that itopride was significantly superior to placebo and that itopride yielded a greater rate of response than placebo in significantly reducing pain and fullness.

-Contraindications and precautions

-Itopride is a relatively new drug and it is not currently approved for normal prescribed use nor OTC use in either the US nor the UK.
-However, this does not necessarily indicate that itopride is not effective or safe.

-Patients taking itopride should report any side-effects to their treating physician.

-Itopride is contraindicated in hypersensitivity to itopride or benzamides; lactation, GI hemorrhage, obstruction or perforation.
-Itopride may not be indicated for those suffering from Parkinson's disease or other conditions involving dopamine regulation issues.
-Itopride should be used with special caution in the young and the elderly.
-Little information is available at this time regarding the safe use of itopride during pregnancy.

 Adverse drug reactions

-The most common side-effects of itopride include mild to moderate abdominal pain and diarrhoea.
-Some other side effects that may occur include: rash, giddiness, exhaustion, back or chest pain, increased salivation, constipation, headache, sleeping disorders, dizziness, galactorrhea, and gynecomastia.

-Leukopenia, a reduction in the normal level of white blood cells, can be a potentially life-threatening reaction to itopride.

 Central nervous system adverse effects do not tend to occur due to poor penetration across the blood brain barrier, although a slight raising of prolactin levels may occur.
 Raising of prolactin levels is more common with high dose regimes of itopride.